LSSTDESC/qp/docs/user_guide/cookbook.md

 ## Plotting using x_samples

-A useful method for quickly plotting a distribution or distributions in your `Ensemble` is the `x_samples()` method.
-This is meant to provide a series of x values that should cover the range of data given in all distributions in the `Ensemble`, which can be provided to the appropriate method (`pdf()` for most parameterizations, `cdf()` for quantiles) to get the relevant y values.
+A useful method for quickly plotting a distribution or distributions in your `Ensemble` is the {py:meth}`qp.Ensemble.x_samples` method.
+This is meant to provide a series of x values that should cover the range of data given in all distributions in the `Ensemble`, which can be provided to the appropriate method ({py:meth}`qp.Ensemble.pdf` for most parameterizations, {py:meth}`qp.Ensemble.cdf` for quantiles) to get the relevant y values.

 :::{note}
-The `x_samples()` method only works properly for the four main supported parameterizations.
+The {py:meth}`qp.Ensemble.x_samples` method only works properly for the four main supported parameterizations.
 For the rest it returns just a default set of points between a given minimum and maximum value.
 :::

-As an example, let's take a look at the output of `x_samples()` and plot a CDF from a quantile distribution:
+As an example, let's take a look at the output of {py:meth}`qp.Ensemble.x_samples` and plot a CDF from a quantile distribution:

 ```{doctest}